hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

    and data management performance with using a special-purposed data storage engines, specific for the particular replication protocol.

+## Wait a minute.
+Why do you need your cryptography suite then?

+Simple.
+Replication protocol adapters require lots of very different cryptography to be used.
+Some of them use exotic hashes, some of them use zero-knowledge proof systems, others use exotic signatures.
+Handling them all using third-party modules results in the need for them to be patched and adjusted anyway.
+So developing a cryptography suite of our own turned out to be easier.

 ### So, in case such approach solves so many problems, maybe it should've been taken from the very beginning?